RlackBights/petrichor-engine/Readme.md

 ### Code organization
 Alright, so you actually want to work with this, great.
 Here's how you do that:

 The `engine/` folder contains code related to how **the engine actually works**.
+My naming convention is quite simple, `ptc` stands for petrichor, and then the class name it manages.
 If you want to add your own functionality (mostly dev tools), it's done in this folder.
+For now there's no documentation, so you'll sadly need to dig through the engine if you need something, but for now it's quite small.
 The code inside here should ***never need to access code from the `scripts/` folder***.
 Speaking of,

 The `scripts/` folder contains the ***game-related scripts*** and logic, and is completely separate from the dev tools the engine provides.
-These scripts should be the ones that make the game you're developing work<br/>The structure for that is the following:
+These scripts should be the ones that make the game you're developing work\
+The structure for that is the following:
 ```
 scripts/
   ├── include/      # Header files
   ├── src/          # Source files
   ├── standalone/   # Standalone source files
+  ├── game_main.cpp # Acts as a bootstrap
 ```
+You will need a way to set your objects up.
+Currently (since scenes are not implemented yet), `game_main.cpp` will act as a "bootstrap", or basically your scene.
+Here you can create your objects, order them in the hierarchy, and similar things\
+Think of it as a code-based way to describe a hierarchy

-For general development it's recommended to **split your code into header and source files**, since that's the convention for C++<br/>
+For general development it's recommended to **split your code into header and source files**, since that's the convention for C++\
 The **option to only write standalone source files** is still **available**, just for the sake of people who wish to work that way

 ## Roadmap